althausLuca/anomaly-injection/Injection/README.md

 ## Prerequisites
-- The given script works for ubuntu 18 or 20
+- The given bash script works for ubuntu 18 or 20
 - Clone this repository.

 ##Build